janverschelde/PHCpack/src/Python/PHCpy3/doc/source/posdimsols.rst

 witness sets
 ------------

-A witness set is a data structure to represent a positive dimensional solution set.
-A witness set consists of an embedding of the polynomial equations that define the solution set, augmented with as many generic linear equations as the dimension of the solution set.
+A *witness set* is a data structure to represent a positive dimensional solution set, which is stored as a tuple of two items:

+1. An *embedding* of the polynomial equations that define the solution set, augmented with as many generic linear equations as the dimension of the solution set.
+   To every linear equation corresponds one *slack variable*.

-Witness points are solutions in the intersection of the original polynomial equations and the generic linear equations.
+2. Witness points are solutions in the intersection of the original polynomial equations and the generic linear equations.
+   For generic coefficients of the added linear equations, we obtain *generic points* on the solution set.
    The number of witness points equals the degree of the solution set.

 In the example below we consider the twisted cubic: